lesha108/zynqsdr/README.md

 Reference HDL desing provides 40MHz sync using PPS, 10MHz ports unlike hz12opensource version, but miss HDL interpolation/decimation.
 SATSAGEN reported does not work properly with this firmware.

+Some more features added to this FW:
+1. LED heartbeat
+2. DFU button on correct port
+3. Boot autostart script like Pluto version

 To make GPIO outputs working please login to LibreSDR console and create autostart file /mnt/jffs2/autorun.sh like this, then reboot.

 #!/bin/bash